osm-bzh/osmbr-mapstyle/README.md

 ## unix user and clone this repository

-Create a user 'osm' on your server.
+Create a user 'osmbr' on your server.

 Create directories and clone this repository :